javonthegoat/Canvas-Image-Pro/README.md

 # Canvas Image Pro

-An interactive web applet for advanced image manipulation, featuring an infinite canvas for cropping, annotation, rotation, and scaling of multiple images with intuitive controls and a modern interface.
+An interactive web applet for advanced image manipulation, featuring an infinite canvas for cropping, annotation,rotation, and scaling of multiple images with intuitive controls and a modern interface.

 <!-- ![Canvas Image Pro Screenshot](path/to/screenshot.png) -->